 Positive behaviour will be taught to all pupils as part of the behaviour curriculum, in order to enable them to understand what behaviour is expected and encouraged and what is unacceptable.
+Within our curriculum we use the Jigsaw programme.
 Positive reinforcement will be used by staff where expectations are met to acknowledge good behaviour and encourage repetition.